 - a. convening the Committee.
 The first meeting will be a training session with the PTW Committee and will occur during the week preceding the start of the Fall semester; - b. conducting all meetings; - c. organizing procedures, preparing the committee calendar, and scheduling all discussion meetings; - d. overseeing the publication and distribution to all members of the bargaining unit the approved tenure policy and the approved statement of promotion policies and procedures; - e. requesting and receiving all pertinent additional information, testimony, or other evidence requested by the University-wide committee; - f. normally, acting as the individual responsible for reviewing applicants' official personnel files, when necessary.
-(This does not preclude the other members of the committee from reviewing personnel files if they so desire.); - g. notifying applicants of their right to appear before the committee and organizing the applicants' interview meetings; - h. receiving and tabulating all committee members' individual scores; - i. communicating to each applicant his/her scores and then conveying the ranked list of applicants to the President or his/her designee and the APSCUF Chapter President; and - j. meeting with applicants desiring further information.
+(This does not preclude the other members of the committee from reviewing personnel files if they so desire.); - g. notifying applicants of their right to appear before the committee and organizing the applicants' interview meetings; - h. notifying the Provost of any missing documents in the promotion file.
+As directed by the Provost, additional items from the applicant may be added to complete the file, subject to approval by the candidate; - i. receiving and tabulating all committee members' individual scores; - j. communicating to each applicant his/her scores and then conveying the ranked list of applicants to the President or his/her designee and the APSCUF Chapter President; and - k. meeting with applicants desiring further information. - 1.
+As custodian in charge of implementing the local Promotion Policy and CBA, the TeP chair may not create or promulgate rules outside of this policy that serve to hinder or bar access from the promotion process.